kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   arbitrarily land elsewhere, preventing the scheduler from undoing work performed in previous nominating cycles.

+5. Integration with Workload Aware Preemption

+  To ensure parity with a default pod group scheduling cycle, the TAS is now integrated with [Workload Aware Preemption](https://kep.k8s.io/5710).
+In the WAP, after potential victims are removed, the scheduler will run a podGroupSchedulingAlgorithm with TAS which might potentially generate new placements.
+The best placement will be selected and the WAP logic will try to reprieve as many victims as possible while assuming that preemptors pods are assigned to the selected placement.

 ### Future Extensions

 [KEP-5729: DRA: ResourceClaim Support for Workloads](https://kep.k8s.io/5729)